woocommerce/woocommerce-blocks/readme.txt

 #### Enhancements

 - Add support for the global style for the Price Filter block. ([5559](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5559))
-- Hold stock for 60mins if the order is pending payment. ([5546](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5546))
+- Hold stock for 60 mins if the order is pending payment. ([5546](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5546))
-- Allow users to reinsert the WooCommerce Legacy Template block in their block template if it is a WooCommerce block template. ([5545](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5545))
+- Allow users to reinsert the WooCommerce Legacy Template block. ([5545](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5545))
 - Add support for the global style for the Stock Indicator block. ([5525](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5525))
 - Add support for the global style for the Summary Product block. ([5524](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5524))
 - Add support for the global style for the Product Title block. ([5515](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5515))